 Thailand is situated at the center of the Indochinese Peninsula.
 Altogether, it occupies an area of 513,120 square kilometers (198,120 sq mi).
 In comparison, it’s larger than Japan but smaller than France.
 It lies between 6°N to 20°N latitude so its climate is tropical with warm, rainy, and monsoon seasons.
 Thailand is a major hub for tourists, with over 2000 miles of coastline for pristine beaches and travel.
 There are also over 1400 islands, most of which are uninhabited without a human settlement.
 Forests cover 31-37% of the land area in Thailand and it’s home to one-tenth of the world’s animal species.

-Thailand Physical Map
+Thailand Elevation Map

-The three most prominent regions in Thailand are plains in the central region, plateau (Khorat Plateau) in the east, and its surrounding mountains.
+The three most prominent regions in Thailand are the plains in the central region, the plateau (Khorat Plateau) in the east, and its surrounding mountains.
 Specifically, the Dawna Range and Thai Highlands lie in the northwest along its border with Myanmar.
-Secondly, the Phetchabun Mountains run north-south in the central region from Laos.
+Secondly, the Phetchabun Mountains run north-south in the central region of Laos.
 Finally, the Khorat Plateau and Dangrek Mountains both lie in the east.
 At 2,565 meters (8,415 ft), Doi Inthanon is the highest peak in Thailand, standing in the northwest part of the Shan Hills.

 Thailand Provincial Map

 Provinces are the first-level administrative units in Thailand.
 Currently, there are 76 provinces in Thailand.
 But there is also 1 special administrative area, which is the capital city of Bangkok.
 A governor leads each province and is elected within the province.